Daemonceltics/MAAPP/README.md

 ![](docs/images/selectfunc.png)
 Select the target function and click "Add" button to add the function information to "Info", then configure index infomation
 ![](docs/images/configfunc.png)
-"Intercept mode" type 0 and "Keyword" leave it nothing, click "Add/Update Hook Info", your burp will receive the parameters of the function mentioned above, and you can insert a pentesting payload on it
+"Intercept mode" type 0 and "Keyword" leave it blank, click "Add/Update Hook Info", your burp will receive the parameters of the function mentioned above, and you can insert a pentesting payload on it
 ![](docs/images/intercept.png)
 The data in the burp is complete and plaintext if you choose a "good" enough function.